-The national Amtrak website has a very informative web page about Bringing Bicycles aboard: click here!
-Or learn to find it on your own by (1) clicking on the “Plan” tab; then go to the “Onboard” heading and (2) click on “Bringing Bicycles.”
+The national Amtrak website also has an informative web page about Bringing Bicycles aboard: click here.
+[To find it on your own anytime, (1) click on the "Plan" tab; (2) then go to "Onboard" heading and (3) click on "Bringing Bicycles."]

 Helpful info on the “Bringing Bicycles” web page includes: